DiscM/flowstatedemos/QuickStart.md

 1. Start from the flat terrain mode.
 2. Define a rectangular area as the "hot block."
-3. Ask players to add:
+3. Add:

 - A shaded path
 - Rest spots
 - Water or cooling features
 - A route wide enough to navigate

-4. Optional stretch: add a final screenshot or walkthrough where the player explains their design.
+4. Optional stretch: add a final screenshot or walkthrough to explain your design.

 ### Judging Prompt

-Ask players:
+Ask:

-- Can someone cross the map comfortably?
+- Can you cross the map comfortably?
-- Where would a person rest?
+- Where can you rest?
 - What changed from extraction/consumption to care/maintenance?

 ## Project 5: `dynamic_split_screen`